eDiscovery: Cost Effective Methods to Collect Client Email

 Credit: This seminar qualifies for 1 CLE Credit.

-Cancellation/Refunds: Cancellation requests must be received (in writing to email@example.com or mail) by Monday, April 1, 2019 for a full refund.
-There will be no refunds for No-Shows.
+Cancellation/Refunds: Cancellation requests must be received by Monday, April 1, 2019 for a full refund.
+There will be no refunds if you miss the live webcast.

 When in federal court, parties are obligated under Federal Rule of Civil Procedure 26(f) to address the scope of electronic discovery during the Rule 26(f) conference.
 Many courts have implemented local rules that require counsel to exchange each party’s electronic sources and the location of any potentially relevant ESI at the outset of the case, among other information.